MarkClinton/whats-on/README.md

     + [Git](https://git-scm.com/): the version control system used to manage the code.
     + [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
+    + [Venv](https://docs.python.org/3/library/venv.html): virtual environment used for the project.
     + [Gunicorn](https://gunicorn.org/): the webserver used to run the website.
     + [Spycopg2](https://www.python.org/dev/peps/pep-0249/): the database driver used to connect to the database.
     + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.